Artificial Intelligence and Machine Learning

 Visual inspection is one of the most commonly used approaches in the production process.
 It entails visually inspecting the components of an assembly line to detect and repair problems.

-However, when describing AI-based visual inspection, it’s frequently about some form of optical inspection technique based on deep learning and computer vision.
+However, AI-based visual inspection is frequently described as some form of optical inspection technique based on deep learning and computer vision.
 It is the process of monitoring and inspecting a manufacturing or service operation to ensure that products meet predetermined specifications.

 What is Deep Learning in a Visual Inspection?